Streatham terrorist’s mother: I instantly knew my son was responsible for attack

 He was automatically released from Belmarsh prison on January 23, 2020, part-way through a 40-month sentence for obtaining and disseminating terrorist materials.

-This was despite police pleas to the Belmarsh governor to detain Amman for longer after intelligence suggested he maintained an extremist mindset, and wanted to carry out a knife attack in the future.
+This was despite police pleas to the Belmarsh governor to detain Amman for longer after intelligence suggested he maintained an extremist mindset and wanted to carry out a knife attack in the future.

 He was also said to have associated in jail with a number of extremists, including Hashem Abedi, who conspired with his brother Salman over the 2017 Manchester Arena suicide bomb attack, and previously expressed regret he had not been involved in the murder of Fusilier Lee Rigby outside Woolwich Barracks in 2013.